×

-What is tendinopathy in the shoulder?
+What is Tendinopathy in the Shoulder?

 Shoulder tendinopathy refers to any tendon injury in your shoulder, whether it is chronic or acute.
 This type of injury is usually caused by overuse.
-There are two types of tendon problems that can happen in your shoulder: Tendonitis and tendinosis.
+There are two types of tendon problems that can happen in your shoulder: tendonitis and tendinosis.

-Types of tendinopathy in the shoulder
+Types of Tendinopathy in the Shoulder

 • Tendonitis: Tendonitis occurs when overuse causes tendon wear and inflammation.
-This is an acute injury, meaning the pain is immediate, but it’s easily treated and damage is not permanent.
+This is an acute injury, meaning the pain is immediate, but it’s easily treated and the damage is not permanent.

 • Tendinosis: Tendinosis happens when your tendon begins to degenerate and small tears appear in the tissue.
 This injury is more serious and brought on by chronic overuse or a sudden force that overloads the tendon.
 In most cases, the shoulder condition begins as tendonitis and turns into tendinosis when left untreated.